Make-School-Courses/BEW-2.2-Docker-DevOps-Deployments/Lessons/Lesson2.md

 Post the following message on Slack after kicking off the activity:

 Add the `:whale:` emoji to this message to indicate that you've completed Part 1 of the tutorial!

-## Live Code Part II (15 min)

-Go through the [Docker From the Ground Up: Part 2](Resources/DockerFromTheGroundUp.md#part-2) tutorial live with the class.
-Ask them to close their laptops as they watch you complete the tutorial.

-## Activity II: P2 (15 min)

-### Students Do: P2

-Now it's YOUR turn to complete [Docker From the Ground Up: Part 2](Resources/DockerFromTheGroundUp.md#part-2).

-1. **Complete Part 2** of the tutorial.
-2. **Add the :whale: emoji to the Slack message that Dani posts to indicate that you've finished the tutorial**.
-3. Work on your [KataCoda](www.katacoda.com/courses/docker) challenges once done!

-### Instructor Do: Slack Message, P2

-Post the following message on Slack after kicking off the activity:

-Add the `:whale:` emoji to this message to indicate that you've completed the Docker from the Ground Up tutorial!